clonedSemicolon/CityEnergyAnalyst--v1/README.rst

 .. attention:: We ended the support of the ArcGIS and Rhino/Grasshopper interfaces on 1 May 2019.
-We invite all CEA users to get acquainted with the CEA Dashboard and CEA Console.
+We invite all CEA users to get acquainted with the CEA Dashboard and CEA Console...

 Cite us:
 --------